divio/divio-cloud-docs/reference/work-media-storage.rst

 Our storage backend does not support private file storage (i.e. requiring authentication) on S3 objects.

-If you need private storage, you can define an additional Django storage backend in your project, which sets S3 objects to be private as required.
+If you need private storage, you can define an additional Django storage backend in your application, which sets S3 objects to be private as required.

 Whenever you need to manage private files, you will need to invoke this custom backend.